 But remember, keep the facts relevant and don’t over-hype the speaker.

 Include irrelevant facts and you risk boring attendees with useless information that has nothing to do with the event topic.
-While the fact that Dr Doe’s favorite film is Infinity War may be interesting to me, your audience probably won’t care.
+While the fact that Dr Doe’s favourite film is Infinity War may be interesting to me, your audience probably won’t care.

 And while it’s great to build a sense of excitement, over-hype the presenter and you risk creating unrealistic expectations of both them and the content they’ve prepared.